-Massive explosions at an in central have prompted the evacuation of more than 30,000 people and the closure of airspace over the region, the country's emergency response agency has said.
+In 2018, massive explosions at an in central prompted the evacuation of more than 30,000 people and the closure of airspace over the region, the country's emergency response agency stated.

-The blasts late on Sept.
-26 sparked a blaze at the depot near Kalynivka in the Vinnytsya region, some 270 kilometers west of Kyiv, the September 27 statement said.
+The blasts which occurred late on September 26, 2018, sparked a blaze at the depot near Kalynivka in the Vinnytsya region, some 270 kilometers west of Kyiv, the September 27 statement said.

 military prosecutor's office said investigators were treating the explosions and fire as an act of sabotage, Ukrainian Security Service (SBU) spokeswoman Olena Hitlyanska said on September 27.

 National Police chief Vyacheslav Abroskin said in a statement on September 27 that hundreds of police officers from the Vinnytsya, Zhytomyr, Khmelnitskiy, Kyiv, and Chernivtsi regions were providing security and safe evacuation of people at the site.

 Prime Minister Volodymyr Hroysman, who arrived in Vinnytsya hours after the blast, said that "external factors" were behind the incident.

 Zoryan Shkiryak, an adviser to the head of the Interior Ministry, said on Facebook that he was "convinced that this is a hostile Russian sabotage," and said it was the seventh fire at military warehouses in Kalynivka.